NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 - What you need to do before
 - What you need to do during
 - What you need to do after

+## Co-design/Co-production in the Implementation Phase
+- what is expected of the Project team
+- what is expected of the Stakeholders